lucaferranti/lucaferranti.github.io/posts/2021/06/gsoc_blog1.md

 ## Conclusions

-we have discussed what an interval linear system is and observed that it solution set can have a complex non-convex shape.
+We have discussed what an interval linear system is and observed that it solution set can have a complex non-convex shape.
 We also gave a theorem that can be used to characterize the solution of the interval linear system.
-However, there are a couple of open entry_point_and_project_file_inside
+However, there are a couple of open issues

 - how do we find the starting enclosure?
 - Oettli-Präger becomes unpractical in higher dimensions

 both points can be summarized into one

 - how can we find a tight interval box (a vector of intervals) containing the solution of the interval linear system?

 The answer of this question will be the topic of the next blog entry.
 Stay tuned!